 Advantages of Blockchain in Real Estate

-Previously, high value real estate transactions were conducted offline involving a lengthy process of paperwork, authentication and registration before one could own a property.
-This tedious process has discouraged many potential investors from entering into the real estate sector.
+Previously, high-value real estate transactions were conducted offline involving a lengthy process of paperwork, authentication, and registration before one could own property.
+This tedious process has discouraged many potential investors from entering the real estate sector.
 However, the introduction of blockchain technology has facilitated connecting buyers and sellers over a secured online platform.
-It has also provided easy accessibility to owning properties to various individual investors and not just institutional investors.
+It has also provided easy access to owning properties to various individual investors and not just institutional investors.
 Blockchain enables tokenizing properties in a way that real estate assets can be traded in the same manner as stocks.

 Blockchain has enabled an easy property search process that has conveniently ruled out the requirement of brokers in the process of purchasing real estate.
-Buyers no longer need to get in touch with lawyers and banks to carry out high value transactions.
-Blockchain has effectively overcome one of the biggest hurdles in real estate investing by removing middlemen and unnecessary costs in the form of commissions, registration fee and service fee that are charged by these middlemen.
+Buyers no longer need to get in touch with lawyers and banks to carry out high-value transactions.
+Blockchain has effectively overcome one of the biggest hurdles in real estate investing by removing middlemen and unnecessary costs in the form of commissions, registration fees, and service fees that are charged by these middlemen.

 Decentralized and Transparent

 Real estate properties are usually considered illiquid investments.
-This means that a seller has to often wait for a long period of time to sell his/her property at the right price when there are less or no potential buyers available.
+This means that a seller has to often wait for a long period to sell his property at the right price when there are fewer or no potential buyers available.
 However, using blockchain, sellers can tokenize their properties into real estate shares that can be fractionally owned by several investors.

-Fractional ownership is a great investment option for individual investors who are looking to invest a considerably small amount.
-Traditionally small investors would not be able to own singular properties with very low funds, but fractional ownership through blockchain platforms allow small investors to connect with buyers who are willing to sell digital shares of their properties.
+Fractional ownership is a great investment option for individual investors looking to invest a considerably small amount.
+Traditionally small investors would not be able to own singular properties with very low funds, but fractional ownership through blockchain platforms allows small investors to connect with buyers who are willing to sell digital shares of their properties.

 Blockchain in Real Estate FAQs: